tom-kitak/fastder/README.md

 - `fastder` allows users to optionally specify which chromosomes they wish to analyze.
 The flag `--chr <chr1>` means that the tool will only output expressed regions on chromosome 1, and will ignore all coverage and splice junction information from other chromosomes).
 - `fastder` allows optionally specifying four different thresholds:
-  -  `--coverage-threshold 0.25` describes the coverage threshold of an expressed region (ER).
+  -  `--min-coverage 0.25` describes the coverage threshold of an expressed region (ER).
   A consecutive base-pair position must have at least 0.25 CPM coverage to be added to en ER.
-  - `--length-threshold 5` describes the minimum length (in bp) that an ER must have.
-For instance, three consecutive base pairs with coverage > 0.25 CPM will be ignored if the length threshold is set to 5 bp.
+  - `--min-length 5` describes the minimum length (in bp) that an ER must have.
+For instance, three consecutive base pairs with coverage > 0.25 CPM will be ignored if the min length is set to 5 bp.
   - `--position-tolerance 5` describes the maximum permitted offset of the end position of an exon and the starting position of a splice junction.
 If this tolerance is set to 5, an ER with end position = 1000 bp and a splice junction with start position = 1005 bp will be stitched together (if the coverage and end junction match).
   - `--coverage-tolerance 0.1` describes the maximum permitted coverage deviation between two ER that are separated by a spliced region.
 For a coverage tolerance of 0.1,